HobbitLong/PyContrast/README.md

 ## PyContrast

-This repo lists recent contrastive learning methods, as well as a set of reference implementations.
+This repo lists recent contrastive learning methods, and includes as a set of reference implementations.

 ### Awesome-Contrastive-Learning
 For a list of paper, please see [here](AWESOME_CONTRASTIVE_LEARNING.md)

-### PyTorch Code
+### PyTorch Code of SoTA Contrastive Learning Methods
-For the reference implementation of SoTA methods, see [here](pycontrast)
+For the reference implementation of SoTA methods, (e.g., InstDis, CMC, MoCo, ...), see [here](pycontrast)